 - Amazon: Inexpensive and easy to order, Amazon offers a ton of suave serape blankets to choose from—many of which are Prime-eligible.

-- The Little Market: Part owned by Lauren Conrad, The Little Market is one of our go-to online marketplaces for handmade global goods that do good.
+- The Little Market: Co-founded by Lauren Conrad, The Little Market is one of our go-to online marketplaces for handmade global goods that do good.
 Each blanket purchase empowers artisans working in Mexico.